diegomics/jATG/5.het_roh/README.md

 3) OPTIONAL: if you want to run the analysis with different values of `NUM_WIN` and/or `MAX_MISS` and/or `HET_TRES`, edit accordingly `1.HeRoH_variables.cnf` and run: `bash OPTIONAL_rerun.sh`
    **IMPORTANT:** for running with a different value of `WIN_SIZE`, edit accordingly `1.HeRoH_variables.cnf` and run `2.Run_roh.sh`

+---
 ### About the analysis and setting of the parameters:

+Starting from a base-pair resolution filtered gVCF, the analysis proceeds as follows: First, get heterozygosity for a given windows size (*WIN_SIZE*).
+Then, based on the heterozygosity threshold (*HET_TRES*), classify the window as having less heterozygosity (low) or more (not-low) than the given value.
+Next, count contiguous low and not-low windows.
+Finally, get sections where low windows occur a number of times defined by a given value (*NUM_WIN*).

+* A region will be marked as RoH if it has the minimum length (in number of windows) as defined by *NUM_WIN*.
+Therefore, the limit of detection for a RoH is set as *WIN_SIZE* * *NUM_WIN*